Triobo/tfw/README.md

 <a name="tfw.dynamicTableClass+paint"></a>
 #### dynamicTableClass.paint()
 Refresh the content of the table using data gotten by (re)loading.
 Empties the table and recreates it using [data](#tfw.dynamicTableClass+data).
-If [rowEdit](tfw.dynamicTableClass#rowEdit) is set, it will be fired when a row is clicked.
 Assumes that there is only 1 order column and that data are sorted by that column.

 **Kind**: instance method of <code>[dynamicTableClass](#tfw.dynamicTableClass)</code>
 **Todo**

 - [ ] Enable localization
-- [ ] Think about using different IDs (or a data attribute) for rows (e.g. add a prefix)
 - [ ] Change drag&dropping so that it is clear where the dragged row will end
+- [ ] Adjust icons (filter, settings, edit)

 <a name="tfw.dynamicTableClass+filter"></a>
 #### dynamicTableClass.filter(column)